oluyalireuben/Todo_List/README.md

 Built with HTML, CSS and JS, this project showcases the power of simplicity in task management.
 Start organizing your day effortlessly with this lightweight and customizable to-do list app."

-#### cont...

-A user-friendly to-do list web application built to streamline task management, enhance organization, and boost productivity.
-This lightweight and customizable app allows users to effortlessly add, edit, and check off tasks in an intuitive interface.

 ## Features
 - **Add Tasks:** Quickly add new tasks to your to-do list.